redis/redis-io/views/documentation.md

 Redis Cluster
 ---

 * [Redis Cluster tutorial](/topics/cluster-tutorial): a gentle introduction and setup guide to Redis Cluster (currently not production ready, but usable).
 * [Redis Cluster specification](/topics/cluster-spec): the more formal description of the behavior and algorithms used in Redis Cluster.

+Other distributed systems based on Redis
+---

+* [Roshi](https://github.com/soundcloud/roshi) is a large-scale CRDT set implementation for timestamped events based on Redis and implemented in Go.
+It was initially developed for [the SoundCloud stream](http://developers.soundcloud.com/blog/roshi-a-crdt-system-for-timestamped-events).

 Specifications
 ---